rwright403/rocket-flutter-speed-analysis/README.md

 # rocket-flutter-speed-analysis 🚀
+A losely coupled flutter speed calculator built using open-source and software available to students (from a student license).

+## Required Program Inputs:
+### CFD - from Openfoam:
+The following files:
+- p
+- rho
+- Ma - or a ??? #TODO:
+- U

+### Structual Model - from ALTAIR HYPERMESH NASTRAN:
+- natural frequencies
+- mode shapes

+## Running this program:

+> python3 -m

+# documentation

 ## Project Goal:
 Given a supersonic rocket with chosen fin dimensions, solve the divergence and flutter speed